Afafrr/coloring-pages/README.md

    - Provide English translations for all input fields.
 10. **Image Generation Loader**
     - Display a spinning loading circle on an image tile while generating the image.

-## Workflow

-1. **Email Input**
-   - The user provides their email, which is used to create a Stripe customer.
-2. **Image Generation**
-   - Images are blurred on the server side, encoded in Base64, and sent to the client to be stored in `localStorage`.
-3. **Customer Metadata**
-   - The original image URL from Replicate is assigned to the customer metadata in the format `key=id : value=image_url` for future use.
-4. **Image Deletion**
-   - If a user deletes an image, the `localStorage` is updated accordingly.
-5. **Checkout Page**
-   - The checkout page displays blurred images that the user is purchasing.
-6. **Webhook Integration**
-   - After a successful payment, a webhook updates the customer's metadata with `purchased:true` to unlock the content on the success page.
-7. **Success Page**
-   - The success page sends a request to an endpoint to verify the purchase status and deliver the images to the user.

 ---